Jude Law: Music

-Modeling
+Modelling

-Since 2005, he has represented Dunhill as an "apparel ambassador" in Asia.
-In 2008, he became the international face of Dunhill and began appearing in the worldwide advertising campaigns.
-In 2008, Law became the face of the men's perfume, Homme Sport by Dior.
+Since 2005, Law has represented Dunhill as an "apparel ambassador" in Asia, where in 2008 he became the international face of the brand and began appearing in worldwide advertising campaigns.
+That same year, Law became the face of the men's perfume, Homme Sport by Dior.
+In 2022, both Law and his son Raff became ambassadors for Italian luxury brand Brioni.

 Personal life

+In 2010, Law purchased a property in Highgate, London, moving from Primrose Hill with his then-partner Sienna Miller.
+His residence was at The Grove, a street known for its notable residents.
+Throughout the 2000s, an "unhealthy amount of information" about Law's life had been in the possession of the media, prompting his involvement in the News International phone hacking scandal.
+Additionally, a family member of his was alleged to have been paid by News of the World to share information with them.

+Family and relationships

+Law is the younger brother of Natasha Law, an illustrator and artist based in London.
+His parents live in Vaudelnay, France, where they run their own drama school and theatre.
+Law has been a supporter of the Premier League football club Tottenham Hotspur since 1981, a love which came from his grandfather Eric.
+When asked whether acting on stage or supporting Spurs was more stressful, Law replied "Oh, supporting Spurs, undoubtedly!"

-Law met actress Sadie Frost while working on Shopping (1994).
-The two married in September 1997 and divorced on 29 October 2003.
-They have two sons Raff and Rudy, and a daughter, Iris, who is the middle of the three.
-While filming Alfie (2004) in late 2003, Law and co-star Sienna Miller began a relationship and became engaged in 2004.
+On 2 September 1997, Law married actress Sadie Frost, whom he had met in 1992 on the set of Shopping.
+They have three children, including Raff and Iris.
+On 29 October 2003, the couple divorced.
+While filming Alfie (2004) in late 2003, Law and co-star Sienna Miller began a relationship then became engaged in 2004.
 On 8 July 2005, Law issued a public apology to Miller for having an affair with his children's nanny.
 Miller and Law ended their relationship in November 2006.

-Law was in a brief relationship with American model Samantha Burke in 2008; Burke gave birth to their daughter in September 2009.
-His fifth child, a girl, was born in 2015, to Catherine Harding.
-He married his girlfriend Phillipa Coan on 1 May 2019.
+In 2008, Law was in a brief relationship with American model Samantha Burke, who gave birth to his fourth child in September 2009.
+His fifth child was born in 2015, to Catherine Harding.
+On 1 May 2019, he married his girlfriend Phillipa Coan.
 In September 2020, Law announced the birth of the couple's first child together, who is also his sixth.

-Law's parents live in Vaudelnay, France, where they run their own drama school and theatre.
-His sister Natasha is an illustrator and artist, living in London.
+Their second child, and his seventh, was born in February 2023.